 A: The length of your consultation will depend on how much you have learned about the procedure beforehand, which will influence how many questions you need to ask.
 Typically, you should plan to set aside at least an hour to spend with each cosmetic surgeon you’re evaluating.
-It’s important both you and your surgeon have enough time to get to know each other and discuss your options.
-You want to learn as much as possible about the surgeon’s experience, background and aesthetic approach, so you shouldn’t feel rushed.
+It is important both you and your surgeon have enough time to get to know each other and discuss your options.
+You want to learn as much as possible about the surgeon’s experience, background and aesthetic approach, so you should not feel rushed.

-If an hour seems like a lot of time out of your day, consider how much ground you’ll have to cover, which includes items such as:
+If an hour seems like a lot of time out of your day, consider how much ground you will have to cover, which includes items such as:

 - Surgery timeline.
 Your surgeon will talk to you about your personal scheduling needs and the amount of downtime you’ll need.
 While you won’t need to book your procedure during the consultation, you should at least have a good idea of what to plan for when you get a chin augmentation surgery.

 - What to expect during recovery.
-It’s important to have realistic expectations for your healing and recovery period.
-Your surgeon will provide you with a general recovery timeline and information about any activity restrictions you’ll need to follow as you heal from chin implant surgery.
+It is important to have realistic expectations for your healing and recovery period.
+Your surgeon will provide you with a general recovery timeline and information about any activity restrictions you will need to follow as you heal from chin implant surgery.